UPDATED: 29th April 2026

 “GB residents travelling to the EU with a pet dog, cat or ferret will need to obtain an Animal Health Certificate (AHC) for travel from 22 April 2026.”

-Thanks heavens for a diligent vet, I thought, as other wise, how would I have known – and potentially risked being turned away at Folkestone when we check in.
-As if the new biometric entry requirements for humans wishing to gain access to mainland Europe aren’t enough to contend with, without another layer of complication (thanks, everyone who voted for Brexit).
+Thanks heavens for a diligent vet, I thought, as other wise, how would I have known – and potentially risked being turned away at Folkestone when we check in due to new pet travel rules 2026.
+As if the new biometric entry requirements for humans wishing to gain access to mainland Europe aren’t enough to contend with, without another layer of complication (I am looking at you, those Brits who voted for Brexit).

-Rewind to May last year, when it was announced that the reintroduction of a UK pet passport system would replace costly AHCs, following a new UK/EU trade agreement having been reached.
+Rewind to May last year, when it was announced that the reintroduction of a UK pet passport system would replace costly AHCs.
+This follows a new UK/EU trade agreement having been reached, which is potentially good news for those wishing travel to France and beyond with a dog from UK.

 The change, when it happens, will enable cats, dogs and ferrets to travel between the UK and EU using a single document which will be valid for life (provided rabies vaccinations are current), easing travel for pet owners.